Multipartite Entanglement in Crossing the Quantum Critical Point: Abstract

 \section{Abstract}

-We investigate multipartite entanglement of the quantum Ising model with transverse fields for a slow quantum quench crossing a critical point.
-The multipartite entanglement is quantified by quantum Fisher information with the generator defined as the operator of the ferromagnetic order parameter due to the system symmetry.
-The quench dynamics begin with the ground state of the large transverse field in the paramagnetic phase, and then the transverse field is driven slowly to cross a quantum critical point and ends with a zero transverse field.
-Based on methods of matrix product state, we calculate the quantum Fisher information density of the final state.
-Numerical results of both linear and nonlinear quench show that the quantum Fisher information density of the final state scales as a power law of the quench rate, which has an opposite exponent of the Kibble-Zurek scaling.
-Our results reveal that the multipartite entanglement provides a new viewpoint to understand the dynamics of quantum phase transition.
-Based on the observation of entanglement in the quenched state, we also expect that our result would inspire approaches for preparing multipartite entangled states in quantum information processing.
+We investigate the multipartite entanglement for a slow quantum quench crossing a critical point.
+We consider the quantum Ising model and the Lipkin-Meshkov-Glick model, which are local and full-connected quantum systems, respectively.
+The multipartite entanglement is quantified by quantum Fisher information with the generator defined as the operator of the ferromagnetic order parameter.
+The quench dynamics begins with a ground state in a paramagnetic phase, and then the transverse field is driven slowly to cross a quantum critical point, and ends with a zero transverse field.
+For the quantum Ising model, based on methods of matrix product states, we calculate the quantum Fisher information density of the final state.
+Numerical results of both linear and nonlinear quenches show that the quantum Fisher information density of the final state scales as a power law of the quench rate, which overall conforms to the prediction of the Kibble-Zurek mechanism with a small correction.
+We show that this correction results from the long-range behaviors.
+We also calculate the quantum Fisher information density in the Lipkin-Meshkov-Glick model.
+The results show that the scaling of quantum Fisher information in this full-connected system conforms to the Kibble-Zurek mechanism better, since the long-range physics cannot be defined in this nonlocal system.
+Our results reveal that the multipartite entanglement provides an alternative viewpoint to understand the dynamics of quantum phase transitions, specifically, the nontrivial long-range physics.